Painting Your House Exterior Using Ladders

 Painting With Ladders Safely

-You can rent ladders if necessary, you’ll need a 28′ or longer for many 2 story homes to reach the 2nd story soffits, and 3rd story areas will require a 32′ or a 40′ ladder.
+You can rent ladders if necessary; you’ll need a 28′ or longer for many two-story homes to reach the second-story soffits, and third-story areas will require a 32′ or a 40′ ladder.
 It is usually more cost effective to buy a ladder or two, since you won't be rushed this way, and you are saving lots of money anyway by doing this job yourself.
-For lower areas you want a shorter ladder.
+For lower areas, you want a shorter ladder.
 Some of the most versatile are called "3-way" ladders, which can be set up as an A-frame, or a small extension ladder, which makes reaching various first story house extremities easier.

 Working on Ladders

-Reaching the areas that you want to paint from the ladder should be within a comfortable reach.
+The areas that you want to paint from the ladder should be within a comfortable reach.
 Set it up at a height that is just below the area you need to work.
-Your body should stay centered on the ladder, and still be able to work effectively on the surfaces scraping and painting.
+Your body should stay centered on the ladder and still be able to work effectively on the surfaces scraping and painting.
 But always keep one hand on the ladder, and scrape or paint with the free hand.
 This can be tedious work, but you will be sorry if you lose your balance!
-You should also never step above the 4 rung from the top, so that you can keep a hand on the top of the ladder comfortably.
+You should also never step above the four rung from the top, so that you can keep a hand on the top of the ladder comfortably.

 A few other important safety tips: